-Leap Therapeutics, Inc.
+Leap Therapeutics, Inc. 47 Thorndike Street, Suite B1-1

-47 Thorndike Street, Suite B1-1 Cambridge, MA 02141
+Cambridge, MA 02141

-PROXY STATEMENT FOR 2018 ANNUAL MEETING OF STOCKHOLDERS
+PROXY STATEMENT FOR 2020 ANNUAL MEETING OF STOCKHOLDERS

-To Be Held On Thursday, May 3, 2018 at 11:00 a.m. eastern time
+To Be Held On Tuesday, June 16, 2020 at 9:00 a.m. eastern time At the offices of Morgan, Lewis & Bockius LLP, At One Federal Street, Boston, Massachusetts 02110 USA

-At the offices of Morgan, Lewis & Bockius LLP, At One Federal Street, Boston, Massachusetts 02110 USA
+This proxy statement and the enclosed proxy card are being furnished in connection with the solicitation of proxies by our board of directors, or the Board, for use at the 2020 Annual Meeting of Stockholders of Leap Therapeutics, Inc., or the Annual Meeting, to be held on Tuesday, June 16, 2020 at 9:00 a.m., eastern time, at the offices of Morgan, Lewis & Bockius LLP, One Federal Street, Boston, Massachusetts 02110 USA, and at any adjournment or postponement thereof.
+Although we intend to hold our Annual Meeting in person, we continue to monitor evolving conditions concerning the COVID-19 outbreak.
+We are preparing for the possibility that the Annual Meeting may need to be held in a different location or by means of remote communication, which includes the possibility of a virtual meeting.
+If we determine such action is warranted, we will announce the decision via a press release on our website, www.leaptx.com, as soon as practicable and through the filing of additional proxy materials with the U.S. Securities and Exchange Commission ("SEC").

-This proxy statement and the enclosed proxy card are being furnished in connection with the solicitation of proxies by our board of directors for use at the 2018 Annual Meeting of Stockholders of Leap Therapeutics, Inc., or the Annual Meeting, to be held on Thursday, May 3, 2018 at 11:00 a.m., eastern time, at the offices of Morgan, Lewis & Bockius LLP, One Federal Street, Boston, Massachusetts 02110 USA, and at any adjournment or postponement thereof.
-You are entitled to vote if you are a stockholder of record as of the close of business on March 28, 2018.
-As used in this proxy statement, the terms "Leap," "we," "us," and "our" mean Leap Therapeutics, Inc. unless the context indicates otherwise.
+As always, we encourage you to vote your shares in advance of the Annual Meeting.
+You are entitled to vote if you are a stockholder of record as of the close of business on April 24, 2020.
+As used in this proxy statement, the terms "Leap," "we," "us," and "our" mean Leap Therapeutics, Inc. unless the context indicates otherwise